 Middle East c1940 (Wings Over Olympus 1942)

-Charming in its little details, this map by the Allen & Unwin staff artist for the end-papers of Tommy Wisdom’s book gives a good sense of the extent of the Middle East theatre.
+Charming in its little details, this map by the Allen & Unwin staff artist for the end-papers of Tommy Wisdom’s book in my collection gives a good sense of the extent of the Middle East theatre.

 From Malta to the head of the Persian Gulf (more or less the East-West extent of the sketch) it is close to 2,000 statute miles.
 From Alexandria, the Libyan border lies some 300 miles West, while Malta is 950 miles to the West, and Athens about 600 miles to the North.
 Well off this map, Port Sudan on the Red Sea lies about 900 miles South.
 Gibraltar, great gateway to the Mediterranean, is over 2,000 miles to the West of Alexandria and again, well off the map—and from there, Liverpool in the United Kingdom is still 1,500 miles away by sea.